-Written by Kass Goulding, Berkshire Flat-coats and Pacesetter Training
+Written by Kass Goulding, Berkshire Flat-coats and Pacesetter Training - used with permission

 You have obviously been doing some research on purebred dogs, and have gotten this far.
 Wonderful!
 Now it is time to ask yourself some questions about the suitability of this breed.
 The Flat-coated Retriever popularity has been on the rise in recent years, thanks primarily to increased national exposure.
 While all Flat-coat owners think this is the BEST breed in existence, it is definitely a breed that can also be annoying, destructive and stubborn.